Rijsenhout

 Rijsenhout is a village in the Dutch province of North Holland.
 It is a part of the municipality of Haarlemmermeer, and lies about 6 km southeast of Hoofddorp.
 In 2001, the village of Rijsenhout had 3072 inhabitants.
-The built-up area of the town was 0.63 km², and contained 1237 residences.
+The built-up area of the town was 0.63 km^{2}, and contained 1237 residences.
 The wider statistical area of Rijsenhout has a population of around 4540.